CaIlbackCats/reboarding/README.md

 Based on BDD software development principles we wrote acceptance tests using **Cucumber** testing system.

-Tested usage of the four main endpoints.
+Tested usage of the main endpoints.

+We also included **Postman scripts** in the `test/resources` directory, the scripts will send postman requests to each endpoint in the application.

 # Next steps / Roadmap

 To be implemented in the future:

-1. Implement Docker for scalability
+1. Implement Frontend